 In the same article Fanning and Farrell allude to the rationale employed to justify mass-immigration post-2004.
 The tactic used by State institutions and by big business was to emphasise the “economic benefits” and to ignore everything else.
 Integration of immigrants basically became “defined as participation in the labour market.”
 “For example, Managing Migration, a 2006 report by the National Economic and Social Council credited the persistence of economic growth to ongoing immigration.”[25]
 This seems to fit in with the late Brian Lenihan’s assessment (in an interview with Matt Cooper in 2009) that it was “cheap credit from the European Central Bank” and “the availability of cheap labour after 2004” that were the key factors in overheating the Irish economy.

-Justin Barrett, as leader of the National Party, has summarised the relationship as thus:
+The National Party summarised the relationship as thus:

 “In 2001 our commitment to join the single currency area became a fact, and two years’ later there was the accession to the EU of the bulk of Eastern Europe and with it an endless supply of cheap and not always unskilled labour.
 After a brief flirtation with recession in 2000 the economy took off again.
 But to the watchful, there was something different about the second “half” of the boom.
 It wasn’t based on new markets, and brought almost no new factories.
 It was the evasion of recession by cheap money of an artificially low interest rate by the ECB, wages stopped rising and there was a huge influx of immigrants into the labour market.
 And cheap money went where cheap money goes when there’s nothing real to invest in, into speculation and in particular property speculation.”[26]